Our Employee Experience & Workplace Wellbeing work has attracted increasing media attention in 2019

 It's supported by the British music industry.

-It's the only Employee Experience & Wellbeing programme that delivers a 360-degree service on-site at clients' workplaces (fully licensed streaming music platform, office choirs, music lessons, lunchtime gigs, busking pitches, music socials after work).
+It's the only Employee Experience & Wellbeing programme that delivers a 360-degree service on-site at clients' workplaces (fully licensed streaming music platform, office choirs/singalongs, instrument lessons, DJ workshops, lunchtime gigs, busking pitches, music socials after work, silent discos, music neuroscience talks).

 Music can increase happiness, productivity and create a generally more enjoyable environment in which to work.
 This workplace transformation can also help drive recruitment and retention.